vitiral/python-semanticversion/ARCH_EDGES.md

 ```
 for pkg, pkgVersionsDeps in pkgsVersionsDeps.items():
-    for version, deps in pkgVersionsDeps.items():
+    for version, depsVersions in pkgVersionsDeps.items():
-        for dep, depVersions in deps.items():
+        for dep, depVersions in depsVersions.items():
             # only keep versions that are acceptible to this dep
             reduced = pkgsVersions[dep].union(depVersions)
             if not reduced: